AliTaee/iran-card-bank/README.md

 ## Todo list:

-- Auto bank detection and show bank name (Currently working on this feature 👨‍💻🛠️)
+- Add more unit test for all bank names (Currently working on this feature 👨‍💻🛠️)
+- Flag to enable or disable bank name
+- Position to show bank name
+- Make related props one prop object for better developer experience
 - Users can type their card number
 - Project demo
 - Customize texts